italia/report-vaccini-anti-covid-19/README.md

 [![Get invited](https://slack.developers.italia.it/badge.svg)](https://slack.developers.italia.it/)
 ![GH Action](https://github.com/italia/covid19-dashboard-vaccini/workflows/CD/badge.svg)

-# COVID-19 Dashboard Vaccini
-> [Work in Progress] This is a WIP repository, please find further instructions below.
+# Report vaccini anti COVID 19

 ## Introduction

-This repository contains an example web app built using FOSS solutions.
+This repository contains an the official web app .
 This is a standalone app currently deployed via GH pages and it does not represent the official dashboard.